ranvir01/MyCO_Mike/DELIVERABLES/GADGET_FIX_BUSINESS_PLAN.md

 - Samsung Galaxy screen repair
 - iPad screen repair
 - Phone data backup and transfer
-- Trade-in value consultation
+- Trade-in value consultation (FREE)

 ## Unique Value Proposition

-**"Repair Before You Trade-In: Turn Your Cracked Screen Into $100+ Cash"**
+**"Repair Before You Trade-In: Turn Your Cracked Screen Into $300+ Cash"**

-Gadget Fix is the only local repair shop in Kent that positions screen repair as a *financial investment* rather than just a fix.
+Gadget Fix is the only local repair shop in South Seattle that positions screen repair as a *financial investment* rather than just a fix.
 Our trade-in value messaging helps customers see repairs not as an expense, but as a profit opportunity—especially for iPhone 15 and 16 owners planning to upgrade.

 ### Competitive Differentiators:
 1. **Speed:** 15-30 minute repairs vs. hours at competitors
-2. **Price:** 20-30% lower than national chains
+2. **Price:** 20-40% lower than national chains
-3. **Value Messaging:** Trade-in arbitrage education
+3. **Value Messaging:** Trade-in arbitrage education with real data
 4. **Personal Service:** Direct relationship with owner
-5. **Warranty:** [PLACEHOLDER: warranty period] on all repairs
+5. **Warranty:** 90-day warranty on all repairs

 ---